 And I did want to go!

 But I was like, “I can’t show my face here.
 All these people believe that for whatever reason I couldn’t or didn’t want to sing that musical theater comedy song.
 It. is. over.
-No one sees me for who I really am (or who I really believe I am – what if they all are right, and I am wrong and I’m not a musical person?!).
-And I don’t know how to change anyone’s perception.
-And I think it’s probably too late to.”
+No one sees me for who I really am (or who I really believe I am, or definitely who I want to be or supposedly am – what if they all are right, and I am wrong and I’m not a musical person?!).
+And I don’t know how to change anyone’s perception anymore.
+And I think it might be too late to.”